Kris Versteeg: VersSet Skills Camp

 Versteeg teamed up with fellow professional hockey player Devin Setoguchi to launch the VersSet Skills Camp, run each summer in Taber, Alberta.
 The camp brings together hockey players age 4 to 18 for on-ice and off-ice training, conditioning, and skills development.
 The goal of the camp is to share the love of the game and give back to the future generation of hockey players.

 Philanthropy

 Passionate about supporting youth in sport and providing them the tools and opportunities to succeed, Versteeg raised $15,000 for Opokaa’sin Early Intervention Society while competing on Battle of the Blades.
 Versteeg dedicated his support of the organization to his best friend Colton Yellowhorn and his upbringing near the largest treaty area in Canada, located in southern Alberta.
 Throughout the COVID-19 pandemic, he also donated funds to struggling families in Southern Alberta to purchase groceries and other essential items.

 Broadcast

-Versteeg is a regular contributor on Sportsnet Hockey Central and Sirius XM NHL Radio.
-He has gained notoriety for his bold opinions and thoughtful critiques on topics ranging from rule enforcement to players’ fashion sense.
+Versteeg is a regular contributor on Sportsnet Hockey Central and SiriusXM NHL Radio.
+He has gained notoriety for his bold opinions and thoughtful critiques on topics ranging from rule enforcement to players' fashion sense.